nmdickson/GCfit/docs/source/installation.rst

    $ pip install git+ssh://git@github.com/nmdickson/GCfit.git

-The latest, bleeding-edge, version can be installed from the ``develop``
+The latest, bleeding-edge, code can be installed from the ``develop`` branch:
-branch:

 .. code-block:: console